New Resource from The Old Schoolhouse

 This summer I had the opportunity to send King Alfred’s English out in e-book form to bloggers with The Old Schoolhouse.
 The Old Schoolhouse is one of the largest and most popular homeschooling resources on the web, and their Review Crew, which is what their bloggers are called, are a delightful and diligent gang of homeschooling moms who agree to review books and other homeschooling products for The Old Schoolhouse.
-There were too many reviews to include them all, but I’ve pasted some of my favorite comments below along with links in case you want to check out the whole review.
+There were too many reviews to include them all, but I’ve pasted some of the comments below along with links in case you want to check out the whole review.
+[I posted this back in 2010 and a few of the blog sites are no long functional.]

 But the other purpose for this particular post is to tell you about The Old Schoolhouse because, as of March 2012, they have started a brand new enterprise that could prove to be a harbinger of new things to come, things which could dramatically shape and enhance homeschooling in the years to come.